prometheus-operator/prometheus-operator/contrib/kube-prometheus/README.md

 { ['prometheus-' + name]: kp.prometheus[name] for name in std.objectFields(kp.prometheus) } +
 { ['grafana-' + name]: kp.grafana[name] for name in std.objectFields(kp.grafana) }
 ```

+## Troubleshooting

+### Error retrieving kubelet metrics

+Should the Prometheus `/targets` page show kubelet targets, but not able to successfully scrape the metrics, then most likely it is a problem with the authentication and authorization setup of the kubelets.

+As described in the [prerequisites](#prerequisites) section, in order to retrieve metrics from the kubelet token authentication and authorization must be enabled.
+Some Kubernetes setup tools do not enable this by default.

+#### Authentication problem

+The Prometheus `/targets` page will show the kubelet job with the error `403 Unauthorized`, when token authentication is not enabled.
+Ensure, that the `--authentication-token-webhook=true` flag is enabled on all kubelet configurations.

+#### Authorization problem

+The Prometheus `/targets` page will show the kubelet job with the error `401 Unauthorized`, when token authorization is not enabled.
+Ensure that the `--authorization-mode=Webhook` flag is enabled on all kubelet configurations.